vsrana-ai/LLMs-for-MI-Dialouge-Generation/README.md

-# IN-Context Motivational Interviewing (MI) dialogue Generation
+# Contextual Motivational Interviewing (MI) Dialogue Generation

 ## The table below depicts the wide range of large language models deployed for this research and their evaluation based on their capacity to produce in-context motivational interviewing (MI) dialogue generation at the entire conversation level.